Last Updated: August 7, 2025

 For example, hackers might email an employee asking for login credentials instead of spotting a security vulnerability in a company’s systems.
 Typically, hackers using social engineering impersonate others or offer tempting rewards.

 The most common social engineering technique is phishing.
 Hackers send bulk phishing messages by text or voice, hoping someone will be gullible enough to trust them.
 The phishing messages rely on human psychology more than technical expertise.
-These messages are designed to exploit emotions, cognitive biases and behavioral patterns to trick people into revealing sensitive information.
+These messages are crafted to manipulate emotions, exploit cognitive biases, and take advantage of human behavior to deceive individuals into disclosing sensitive information.

 how do i know if my phone is hacked